The rape catastrophe in the U.S.

 The ANDE Rapid DNA System:

-Rapid DNA is the fully-automated (hands free) process of developing a DNA fingerprint.
+Rapid DNA is the fully-automated (hands free) process of developing a DNA ID.
 The “sample in – results out” process consists of four basic steps:

 - DNA Purification.
 The forensic sample (blood, bone, tissue, cheek swab, and many more) is treated to release DNA.
 The DNA is freed from impurities.